vsatyakumar/automatic-local-outlier-factor-tuning/README.md

 Download lof_tuner.py to your working directory and import everything.

 ## Usage
 Initialize the tuner with your input 'data' or 'n_samples'.
-If no data is provided, then 'n_samples' of datapoints are sampled from a isotropic gaussian distribution for running the test.
+If no data is provided, 'n_samples' of datapoints are sampled from an isotropic gaussian distribution for running the tuner test.
 The optimal choice of 'K' and 'C' is one that maximizes 'Z' and is indicated in the frame with grey circles drawn around the datapoints in the attached video) -

 ```
 #TEST LOF MODEL TUNER